Formatting your tutorial

 .

-When you want to link to the main page for the documentation of a KDE component, you can omit the link
+Whenever you need to link to the main page for the documentation of a KDE component, you can omit the link

 , as in [Kirigami](docs:kirigami2)